anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 #### Roster Transactions
 Teams may add a total of five (5) players to the roster after the June 1 roster submission deadline.
 The total number of players on a team still may not exceed twenty-six (26).
 In order to add players between June 1 and July 1 but not exceed the 26 player limit, a team may drop players who were rostered on June 1.
 No players may be added after July 1, except as set forth below.
-After July 1, upon request to the Rules and Competition Committee, a team may add a player if (i) the team’s roster has fallen (or, upon the removal of players “missing in action” as described below, will fall) below the 16 player minimum and (ii) doing so will, in the good faith determination of the Rules and Competition Committee, prevent the team from forfeiting games.
-In order for a team to declare a player “missing in action” after July 1, (i) the player shall have (a) failed to appear at all of the team’s games occurring prior to such request or (b) suffered a season-ending injury after June 1 and (ii) the team must drop the player from its roster.
+After July 1, a team may, upon request to the Commissioner, add a player if (i) the team’s roster has fallen (or, upon removal of players designated as “missing in action” as described below, will fall) below the 16-player minimum and (ii) in the Commissioner’s good-faith determination, the addition is necessary to prevent the team from forfeiting games.
+To designate a player as “missing in action” after July 1, (i) the player must have either (a) failed to appear in all of the team’s games played before the request or (b) suffered a season-ending injury after June 1, and (ii) the team must remove that player from its roster.

 A team may drop players at any time as long as the team’s roster does not fall below the 16 player minimum.